Summary

 Is it normal to feel a stretch in my forearms and not my wrists?

 Yes, that's completely normal.
-The muscles that move your wrists — the forearm flexors and extensors — attach up near the elbow, so stretching the wrists often creates a noticeable sensation in the forearms.
-As long as the stretch feels like a gentle pull and not a sharp pain, you're in good territory.
+The muscles that move your wrists, the forearm flexors and extensors, attach near the elbow, so wrist stretching often creates a noticeable sensation in the forearms.
+As long as the stretch feels like a gentle pull and not sharp pain, you're in good territory.